 - My family prefer to enjoy bird’s nest in the purest way – just bird’s nest, water and rock sugar.
 If I cook it, I sometimes add American ginseng slices.
 If you find ginseng bitter or intend to consume at night (it improves alertness/提神), omit it.

 - Don’t fuss over prepping the bird’s nest, because the ones sold nowadays are usually very clean.
 We simply soak the bird’s nest pieces in cold water for about 1/2 to 1 hr until softened, but not so long that the bird’s nest disintegrates into small bits.
 If there are any impurities such as debris and feathers, pluck them out using kitchen tweezer, drain and they are ready for cooking.

 - Just as we do not soak bird’s nest for too long, we also avoid stewing them for too long.
 The older folks especially dislike it when the stewed bird’s nest soup do not have solid chunks after cooking.
 We usually stew them for half to 1 hour in a double-boiler.

 - For best results, double-boil instead of using direct flame.
-We use a slow cooker as the double-boiler.
+See the previous para for the pic on using a slow cooker as the double-boiler.

 - It is said that bird’s nest soup is best consumed at room temperature, or chilled, on an empty stomach (such as just before bed).
 For maximum absorption, do not eat “heaty” snacks or medication a few hours before and after drinking bird’s nest soup.